betterscientificsoftware/bssw.io/Articles/Blog/2025-02-coding-stanards-for-sustainable-software.md

 We believe that many organizations can improve their software development teams by focusing on improving knowledge and practices for creating sustainable software.
 While there is not excellent scientific research on this topic, we should not be flying blind.
 We should take a proactive approach to developing software sustainably.
-At one facility, we estimate that if teams can move their practices toward sustainable standards/practices, there could be a savings of $100M annually.
+At one facility, we estimate that if teams could move their practices toward sustainable standards/practices, there could be a savings of $100M annually.
 Yes, that is correct.
 That is how much technical debt can impact an organization, and worse, some might not even know they are swimming in it.